Should I Get an MFA?

 Benefit from Peer Reviews

 This is a major benefit of MFA programs.
 Peer-to-peer critiques allow students to test ideas and work in a variety of mediums.
 Graduates learn the high level of intensity and commitment that is needed to sustain quality work in their artistic field.
 To prepare work for review, students receive long periods of studio time free from distractions.

 Programs Offered by New England College

-Visual arts.
-Students choose from three concentrations: Drawing/Painting/Printmaking, Photography/New Media, and Sculpture/Multidisciplinary Practice.
+Visual Arts.
+Students choose from three concentrations: Drawing/Painting/Printmaking, Photography/Time-based Art, and Sculptural Practice/Installation Practice/Ceramics.

 MA in Teaching Visual Arts.
 New England College designed this program for artists who know they want to focus on a teaching career and earn a K–12 teaching certificate.
 Also, for those without a bachelor’s degree, they can earn both a Bachelor of Fine Arts and an MA in Teaching Visual Arts in five years.

 The right MFA program is one that deepens theoretical knowledge and provides students a chance to explore the limits of their chosen field of art.
 It’s a chance for adult students and seasoned professionals to take the next step in their artistic careers.